TajaKuzman/Genre-Datasets-Comparison/README.md

 ![Confusion matrix for training and testing on FTD](results/Confusion-matrix-FTD-classifier-predictions-on-test.png)

 After the model was created, I applied it to the entire GINCO and CORE datasets and added FTD predictions to them, so that we will be able to analyze how the labels overlap.
+Prediction takes 20 minutes for 1,000 instances.

 The datasets with FTD predictions:
 - FTD dev and test split: *results/testing-FTD-model-on-dev-sheet-with-predictions.csv, **results/FTD-classifier-predictions-on-test-sheet-with-predictions.csv*;
-- the GINCO dataset with FTD predictions (I applied predictions to the Slovene and English (MT) text): *GINCO-and_MT-GINCO-mapped-GINCORE-FTD-on-en-and-sl-text.csv*
+- the GINCO dataset with FTD predictions (I applied predictions to the Slovene and English (MT) text): *final_data/GINCO-MT-GINCO-keeptext-file-with-all-information.csv*
-- the CORE dataset with FTD predictions: *CORE-all-information-FTD-predicted.csv*
+- the CORE dataset with FTD predictions: *final_data/CORE-all-information-FTD-predicted.csv*